DataFire/Integrations/integrations/generated/gitea/README.md

 * input `object`
   * owner **required** `string`: owner of the repo
   * repo **required** `string`: name of the repo
-  * state `string`: whether issue is open or closed
+  * state `string` (values: closed, open, all): whether issue is open or closed
-  * page `integer`: page number of requested issues
+  * labels `string`: comma separated list of labels.
+Fetch only issues that have any of this labels.
+Non existent labels are discarded
   * q `string`: search string
+  * type `string` (values: issues, pulls): filter by type (issues / pulls) if set
+  * milestones `string`: comma separated list of milestone names or ids.
+It uses names and fall back to ids.
+Fetch only issues that have any of this milestones.
+Non existent milestones are discarded
+  * page `integer`: page number of results to return (1-based)
+  * limit `integer`: page size of results

 #### Output
 * output `array`
   * items [Issue](#issue)

 ### issueCreateIssue
-Create an issue
+Create an issue.
+If using deadline only the date will be taken into account, and time of day ignored.

 ```js